 The “multiplier” used to determine the notional value for Micro E-mini S&Ps, at $5, is also one-tenth the size of the E-mini S&P contract.
 If the S&P 500 index is trading at 3,000, one Micro E-mini S&P 500 contract would be 3,000 times the $5 multiplier for a notional value of $15,000.
 The notional value of the E-mini S&P 500 would be $150,000 (3,000 x the $50 multiplier).

 How can trading S&P 500 futures help hedge a portfolio and maximize portfolio efficiency?

 S&P 500 futures and other equity index–based futures offer a possible tool to boost “capital efficiency” and hedge against market volatility.

-One futures-based hedging approach involves calculating “beta” and “beta weighting” (beta measures the volatility of an individual asset, or an entire portfolio, in comparison to a benchmark such as the S&P 500 Index).
-Through beta weighting (available on trading platforms such as thinkorswim® from TD Ameritrade), you can gauge your portfolio’s risk relative to the S&P 500 or to a single asset, Hickerson said.
-(To beta weight, you first determine “delta,” a measure of sensitivity to a dollar change in the underlying asset.)
+One futures-based hedging approach involves calculating “beta” and “beta weighting” (beta measures the volatility of an individual asset, or an entire portfolio, in comparison to a benchmark such as the S&P 500 index).
+Through beta weighting (available on trading platforms such as the thinkorswim® platform), you can gauge your portfolio’s risk relative to the S&P 500 or to a single asset, according to Hickerson.
+(To beta weight, you first determine “delta”, a measure of sensitivity to a dollar change in the underlying asset.)

 If the broader market falls or rises X number of points, you can gain a theoretical sense of what such moves would mean for your portfolio balance.
 You can beta weight your entire portfolio, “effectively gaining a window into what your portfolio would do if there’s an increase or decrease in the overall stock market,” Hickerson said.